ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/repository-management.md

   - The issue reports incorrect functionality in the test environment.
 - ![#f9d0c4](https://placehold.it/15/f9d0c4/000000?text=+) `Environment: Continuous Integration`
   - The issue reports incorrect functionality in the CI environment.

+## Assigning Bounty Tiers after merging a Pull Request

+After a developer merges a PR it is *required* to assign one of the 7 bounty labels.
+Those labels will be used by the ArkEcosystem Bot to calculate bounty rewards and inform the contributors about those.

+**Tier 1 - $100**

+Tier 1 pull requests cover large code changes that usually bring new functionality and have a higher impact on the codebase.

+Examples of this include a new API endpoint, resolving structural issues that cause circular dependencies, or adding a new bigger features to our codebase (an example would be settings page to the explorer, adding new identicons package to the desktop wallet or a new small non-essential plugin in the Core).

+**Tier 2 - $50**

+This tier covers medium features and improvements to the codebase that bring in new functionality, have a big impact on the performance of the product or biggest optimizations and refactors of the code.

+An example would be optimizing some parts of the Core for improved performance of a specific function, implementing a medium, non-critical new feature in the desktop wallet or writing large documentation files that require understanding of the ARK code.

+**Tier 3 - $25**

+These pull requests cover smaller refactors or optimizations of the code or small non-essential features.

+An example of this would be reducing complexity or improving performance of existing code, improving the readability of the code or writing new documentation files, full translations of the projects aka desktop wallet or mobile wallet.

+**Tier 4 - $10**

+Normal small tier pull requests that fix small bugs or add a new test.

+Examples of this include adding more test coverage for existing functionality or resolving small bugs that usually get reported by users.

+**Tier 5 - $5**

+Small documentation updates or improvements that don’t have much code or smaller refactors of the code.

+**Tier 6 - $1**

+The lowest tier is for items that don’t usually have much to do with the code, but rather, are considered cosmetics.

+An example would be a typo, language corrections, grammar corrections, dependency update, link updates or broken links.

+**Tier 0 - Custom**

+If you want to work on much bigger changes or custom projects that you don’t think fit any of the above tiers contact us at bounty@ark.io.

+Some examples of what a custom tier 0 could cover — developing new modules for core that bring in new functionalities (PoW module instead of DPoS), different voting systems, proxy voting, implementing AIPs …

+Some issues will also have labels with custom (usually higher) values that you can take on.
+Labels on those issues will have a defined monetary value, so if you see these available you can request to take point on resolving them.
+Upon completion and review you will receive payment in ARK.